 - Teaching and educating students as well as the general public on the importance of U.S agriculture and new technologies

 Since its establishment in 1993, ARDEC has continued to improve its programs and has kept up with the changing needs and demands of today’s agricultural issues and challenges.

-ARDEC main facility is approximately 1,000 acres; 889 acres are farmable irrigated acres utilized to support research programs, livestock unit and future sustainability of ARDEC.
+ARDEC main facility is approximately 1,000 acres; 889 acres are farmable irrigated acres utilized to support research and teaching programs, livestock unit and future sustainability of ARDEC.
 ARDEC-South, the Horticulture Field Research Center facility is approximately 65 acres; 54 acres are farmable irrigated acres including approximately 10 certified organic acres.